carlbrugger/bun-webhook/README.md

-# bun-webhook
+# demo-partial-rejections

-This project is a webhook receiver for testing the `@flatfile/plugin-partial-rejection-handler`.
+This project is a demo Bun HTTP server to demo the Flatfile `@flatfile/plugin-partial-rejection-handler` package functionality.
 There are two endpoints that will provide validation of records.
 The `http://localhost:1234/reject-non-flatfile-emails` endpoint checks for that do not end in `@flatfile.io`.
 The `http://localhost:1234/reject-empty-cells` endpoint checks for empty cells.
 Both endpoints will return the offending record ids along with an error message.

 ## Usage